Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Professional promotion through conference and organizational channels

-Invitations to presenter-only networking opportunities with sponsors and peers
+Invitations to instructor-only networking opportunities with sponsors and peers

 A curated thank-you gift in recognition of their contribution